A version of this article originally appeared on VICE Canada.

 SPOILER: ALBERTA ISN'T AS CONSERVATIVE AS YOU THINK

-So you can understand their hesitance to believe Jim Prentice this time around when he said that no, really, things will be different this time, because reasons.
-Welcome to the 2012 Election: Part 2.
+So you can understand their hesitance to believe Prentice this time around when he said that no, really, things will be different this time, because reasons.

-The longstanding conventional wisdom is that Albertans are so deeply, inherently right wing that the only party that could replace the Progressive Conservatives would be some straight-up regressive ones.
+But why did Albertans go the the NDP?
+The longstanding conventional wisdom, after all, is that Albertans are so deeply, inherently right-wing that the only party that could replace the Progressive Conservatives would be some straight-up regressive ones.

 Alberta fucking loves its political dynasties.
 If the name "Trudeau" wasn't a curse word west of Saskatoon, they'd probably vote the shit out of Justin, too.

 A BRIEF HISTORY OF FUCKED UP ALBERTA POLITICS

 In the last 110 years, Alberta has changed its governing party three times.
 Prior to its establishment as a province in 1905, it was part of the Northwest Territories, and its legislature had no parties at all.
 Most people wanted to keep this nonpartisan system in place.
 But early 20th century Canada being corrupt as shit, Prime Minister Wilfrid Laurier wanted the new province to be run by local Liberals, which would make keeping it as a compliant resource colony for Ontario and Quebec that much easier.
 That ploy worked great, until the federal government changed and the provincial Liberals were left shut out from all that sweet, sweet patronage money.

 Before long, rural farmers got tired of being fucked over by Central Canada and their nonsense party system.
 So in 1921, they handed a massive majority to the United Farmers of Alberta, a cooperative group that had decided to turn itself into a political party to set up a government by farmers, for farmers.
 This kept the trains running on time until Premier John Brownlee resigned in disgrace after a bizarre sex scandal in 1934.